ontodev/valve.rs/README.md

 - `search(/REGEX/)`: Violated if a given value does not contain an instance of `REGEX`.
 - `equals(VAL)`: Violated if a given value is not equal to `VAL`.
 - `in(VAL1, ...)`: Violated if a given value is not one of the values in the list: `VAL1, ...`
 - `list(ITEM_DATATYPE, SEPARATOR)`: Values of the given column are in the form of a sequence of items, each of datatype `ITEM_DATATYPE`, separated by the string `SEPARATOR`.
-This condition is violated if any of the items fail to conform to `ITEM_DATATYPE`.
+This condition is violated whenever a value of the column is not in this form, otherwise it is violated if any of the items in the given list fail to conform to `ITEM_DATATYPE`.

 #### Required datatypes